 Many businesses use PPC advertising to drive sales and while it is typically considered a very cost-effective means of advertising, if its not done correctly it can become expensive.
 To avoid this, use Hibu, which is a professional PPC management service that puts your PPC campaigns in expert hands for optimum campaign performance and a higher return on ad spend.

 What Is PPC Advertising

-PPC advertising is a popular form of internet marketing where businesses create ads to display on major sites like Google to capture awareness and clicks.
+PPC advertising is a popular form of search engine marketing where businesses create ads to display on major sites like Google to capture awareness and clicks.
 The PPC model means advertisers only pay when users click on their ad, making it very cost-effective for most businesses with costs per click (CPCs) averaging around $1 to $2 on major PPC platforms.

 There are two main types of PPC advertising: paid search and paid social.
 The main difference between them stems from differing user intent.
 For example, where paid search users are actively looking for your product or service, social media users are mostly using the platform to seek entertainment.